 Baby Sleep Patterns

 Babies change so quickly, and so do their sleeping patterns (thankfully!).
 A newborn baby generally needs more sleep than a 6 month-old, but there can be a lot of variation in between.
-Here is a breakdown of typical baby sleep patterns from birth to 12-months old.
+Here’s a breakdown of typical baby sleep patterns from birth to 12-months old.
+Remember to always place your baby on their back for safe sleep, and follow the recommendations for a safe sleep environment from birth through the baby’s first birthday.

 1-3 Months Old: